Skip to Content

 Offering fun for the entire family, Carnfunnock Country Park comprises mixed woodland, a stunning coastline, and various gardens to explore.

-The iconic walled garden is a top attraction, with its carefully selected floral displays, stone sundials, and wooden sculptures, it provides a relaxing place to stroll around.
+The walled garden, with its carefully selected floral displays, stone sundials, and wooden sculptures, is one of the park’s stand-out features.

-There are plenty of activities to enjoy as well, including crazy golf, a driving range, a kids’ playground, and a number of marked walking trails.
-Throughout the summer, there are countless additional attractions and things to do, including an exciting maze.
+There are plenty of activities to enjoy as well, including a maze, crazy golf, a driving range, a kids’ playground, and a number of marked walking trails.

 4. The Moyle Way

-The Moyle Way is a superb marked walking route that takes in 5 of the 9 Antrim Glens.
-Starting near Ballycastle, the route follows forest trails, remote moors, and mountain slopes.
+The Moyle Way is a marked walking route that takes in 5 of the 9 Antrim Glens.
+Starting near Ballycastle, the route follows forest trails and mountain slopes.

-This tough 2-day walk is immensely rewarding, boasting a spectacular chance to get up close and personal with the incredible scenery of the northernmost glens.
+This is a tough, 2-day walk that offers visitors the chance to get up close and personal with the scenery of the northernmost glens.

-Expect waterfalls, wildlife, and incredible woodland ecosystems.
-Just be sure to wear a good pair of boots.
-The going can get tough and some of the paths are pretty boggy.
+Expect waterfalls, wildlife, and woodland ecosystems.
+The going can get tough and some of the paths are boggy.

 5. Ballycastle

-There’s plenty of things to do in Ballycastle, with Kinbane Castle close by and a variety of pubs, cafes, and restaurants to check out.
+There’s plenty of things to do in Ballycastle, with Kinbane Castle close by and a variety of pubs, restaurants and, of course, Ballycastle Beach.

 6. Glenarm Castle

-A focal point of Glenarm, the southernmost glen, Glenarm Castle is an exciting place to visit and a must-see if you’re in the area.
-Steeped in history, the castle is the ancestral home of the McDonnell family.
+A focal point of Glenarm, the southernmost glen, Glenarm Castle is an popular attraction that was the ancestral home of the McDonnell Clan.

 The castle grounds are just as impressive as the inside, with a spectacular walled garden and walking trails.